mfeldt/AOSAT/docs/analyzers/sps_analyzer.rst

-When called on its own mode, or on a figure with sufficient available subplot space, ``sps_anaylzer.makeplot()`` will produce a figure like so:
+When called on its own mode, or on a figure with sufficient available subplot space, :meth:`~aosat.analyzers_.sps_analyzer.sps_analyzer.make_plot()` will produce a figure like so:

 .. image:: sps.png
   :width: 66%